wp-media/backwpup/readme.txt

 With BackWPup, you have full control over your backup process.
 You can back up your entire WordPress site, including files and database, save them to multiple locations, and easily restore your site from a backup if anything goes wrong.
 You can choose what to back up, how often to perform backups, and where to store them:

-* Backup your entire WordPress installation, including the /wp-content/ folder and your database.
+* Comprehensive Backups: Backup your entire WordPress installation, including the /wp-content/ folder, database and any additional non-WordPress files and folders.

-* Schedule automatic backups to run hourly, daily, weekly, or monthly, ensuring your data is always up-to-date and secure.
+* Flexible Scheduling: Schedule automatic backups to run hourly, daily, weekly, monthly —with the freedom to pick any specific date in the month

+* Immediate Backups: Instantly run any scheduled backup job with the “Backup Now” button—perfect for on-demand backups before updates or changes.

+* Custom Backup Jobs: Combine files and database into a single job, or set up separate jobs for advanced workflows.

 * Store your backup in different locations:
 > **Free version**: Dropbox, Amazon S3, FTP, Rackspace Cloud, Microsoft Azure, SugarSync.
 > **Pro version**: Additional storage options including Amazon Glacier, Google Drive, OneDrive and HiDrive **[Get BackWPup Pro](https://backwpup.com/#buy)**

 This flexibility makes BackWPup the best choice for WordPress backup.

 = 🛟 Easily Restore Your WordPress Site =